fbpx

 Australian banks will defer loan repayments for small businesses affected by COVID-19 for six months.

-Download the Banking Code of Practice
+Download the current Banking Code of Practice

-The newest version of the code was released on 5 October 2021, and is now available for download.
+This is the current version of the Banking Code of Practice and was released on 5 October 2021.
 It removes the COVID-19 Special Note and contains updates in Chapter 48.
 Read the Banking Code of Practice online.

 Read the ABA response to the 2021 Independent Review of the Banking Code Compliance Committee